Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: EXPERIMENT AND RESULTS

 \section{EXPERIMENT AND RESULTS}

-The engineered LJJs under test are designed to be later integrated into RFL gates.
-For a reliable design of circuits, we have formulated our LJJs using component inductors and JJs in a quasi-lumped metamaterial design.
-In this design, our Josephson penetration depth extends over two unit cells, where a unit cell is the periodic unit of the engineered LJJ.
-We study the LJJs using two chips and two experimental setups: helium dunk probe setup (DP) and cryogen-free refrigerator setup (CFR).
-Specifically, the two measurement setups provide different noise environments for our low-energy fluxons and circuits.
+For a reliable design of circuits, we have formulated our LJJs using component inductors and JJs in a quasi-lumped design.
+The LJJ design is chosen to allow integration into RFL gates later.
+In this design, our Josephson penetration depth extends over two unit cells and thus the core of the fluxon extends over 4 cells, where a unit cell is the periodic unit of the engineered LJJs.
+We study the LJJs using two nominally identical chips and the two experimental setups.
+The two measurement setups provide different noise environments in which to study low-energy fluxons.